-- We made efforts to disseminate information on important sustainability issues (materiality) of Toyota-Tsusho Group both internally and externally through our website and other media. - The Company has been actively engaged in health management to maintain and improve the health of its employees, and has once again been recognized as a Corporation of Excellent Health Management 2022. - We conducted a questionnaire survey of all members of the Board of Directors regarding the effectiveness of the Board of Directors, analyzed and evaluated the results, and confirmed that the effectiveness of the Board of Directors was secured.
+• The Company has been actively engaged in health management to maintain and improve the health of its employees, and has once again been recognized as a Corporation of Excellent Health Management 2023, the third time since last year.

+•We conducted a questionnaire survey of all members of the Board of Directors regarding the effectiveness of the Board of Directors, analyzed and evaluated the results, and confirmed that the effectiveness of the Board of Directors was secured.